frisb/quickdraw/README.md

 var http = require('http');

 var app = express();
-var cacheout = require('cacheout')(app);
+var quickdraw = require('quickdraw')(app);

 var options = {
+    'cache-control': 'private',     // only cache on the browser, not intermediate proxies
     maxAge: 60,                     // 60sec
-    cacheability: 'private',        // only cache on the browser, not intermediate proxies
     varyByHeaders: 'User-Agent',    // vary by browser useragent
     varyByParams: 'Test',           // also vary by querystring param Test
     cacheOutput: true               // cache rendered output so not re-rendered for the next <maxAge> seconds